A platform built for 2020

 The original system was built using Sketch and InVision but lacked a cohesive design system library, resulting in inconsistencies across the enterprise.
 Additionally, it had to navigate complex constraints tied to manufacturer-specific COVID-19 vaccine requirements, along with strict safety protocols governing the timing between doses.

-2022 Simplifying the experience: Enabling group scheduling for flu and COVID-19 vaccines — families shouldn't have to book one person at a time.
+Enabling group scheduling for flu and COVID-19 vaccines, families shouldn't have to book one person at a time.
 Managing the constraint of single vaccine brands per location while keeping scheduling intuitive.
 Honoring strict dosing intervals without making users do the math.

-2023 Unifying the platform: Merging CVS and MinuteClinic scheduling into one experience.
-Customers saw one company — the product needed to reflect that.
+Merging CVS and MinuteClinic scheduling into one experience.
+Customers saw one company, the product needed to reflect that.

 CVS transitioned from Sketch and InVision to Figma, enabling the development of an enterprise-wide component library to drive consistency and enhance accessibility across the organization.
 With the release of the annual COVID-19 vaccine, we were able to simplify the design by eliminating complex error summaries and handling.
 This shift removed previous constraints related to manufacturer requirements and strict dosing timeframes.